Rueil-Malmaison

 Rueil-Malmaison (/fr/) or simply Rueil is a commune in the western suburbs of Paris, in the Hauts-de-Seine department, Île-de-France region.
-It is located 12.6 km from the centre of Paris.
-It is one of the wealthiest suburbs of Paris.
+It is on the departmental border with Yvelines at the Seine, 12.6 km from the centre of Paris.
+It is the largest commune in Hauts-de-Seine by area, at 14.7 km^{2} (5.7 sq mi).

+Rueil-Malmaison is one of the wealthiest suburbs of Paris.
+It is best known for its Château de Malmaison, which served as the headquarters of the French government from 1800 to 1802 and Napoleon's last residence in France at the end of the Hundred Days in 1815.

+It is part of the Pays des Impressionnistes, who used to paint there along the Seine. Édouard Manet's 1882 The House at Rueil paintings depict a house where Manet and his family stayed.

 Name

 Rueil-Malmaison was originally called simply Rueil.
-In medieval times the name Rueil was spelled either Roialum, Riogilum, Rotoialum, Ruolium, or Ruellium.
+In medieval times the name Rueil was spelled either Roialum, Riogilum, Rotoialum, Ruolium or Ruellium.
 This name is made of the Gaulish word ialo (meaning 'clearing, glade' or 'place of') suffixed to a radical meaning 'brook, stream' (rivus, rû), or maybe to a radical meaning 'ford' (Celtic ritu).

 In 1928, the name of the commune officially became Rueil-Malmaison in reference to its most famous tourist attraction, the Château de Malmaison, home of Napoleon's first wife Joséphine de Beauharnais.

 The name Malmaison comes from Medieval Latin mala mansio, meaning 'ill-fated domain', 'estate of ill luck'.
 In the Early Middle Ages Malmaison was the site of a royal residence which was destroyed by the Vikings in 846.